GWBasic/soft_matrix/options.md

 **-matrix**: Chooses the matrix to use.
 Available matrixes are:

 - **default**: The default matrix, used when the "-matrix" option is omitted.
 Sounds that are out-of-phase are panned to the rear.
 Sounds that are in phase are panned to the front.
 A good "all-round" matrix for recordings with significant out-of-phase material.
+- **horseshoe**: Intended for recordings that are mostly panned between the two speakers, without much out-of-phase material.
+Widening is applied, and sounds that are in the extreme right and left are panned to the rear.
+Out-of-phase material is also panned to the rear.
+- **dolby**: Adheres to the Dolby Stereo matrix, also known as LtRt, Dolby Surround, and Dolby Pro-Logic.
+Dolby Stereo was used on analog soundtracks for theatrical movies starting in the late 1970s, and was also used in analog television.
+When recordings encoded in Dolby Digital are downmixed to stereo, they are often matrixed using Dolby Stereo.
+(See <https://en.wikipedia.org/wiki/Dolby_Stereo#The_Dolby_Stereo_Matrix> for more information.)
 - **rm**: Adhers to the "rm" matrix.
 Very similar to the "default" matrix, except that some minor widening is present.
 (See <https://en.wikipedia.org/wiki/QS_Regular_Matrix> for more information.)
-- **horseshoe**: Intended for recordings that are mostly panned between the two speakers, without much out-of-phase material.
-Widening is applied, and sounds that are in the extreme right and left are panned to the rear.
-Out-of-phase material is also panned to the rear.

 **-channels**: The channel layout in the output file